Zyplos/architect-arena/README.md

 - (Filip) The Rat in the PuzzleRoom used NavMesh to navigate room and run away from player when it gets close
 - (Filip) The Character model in the PuzzleRoom uses Mecanin animations to IDLE, Run, and Jump

+## Assignment 7 Checkpoint

-The following changes were made including sound and UI designs ( ASGN 7 )
+The following changes were made including sound and UI designs:

 - Made the join code more readable by adding contrast and a shadow effect to it
 - Repositioned the UI buttons to make it look more sleek and modern